dotnet/csharplang/proposals/extensions.md

 A value type is either a struct type or an enumeration type,
 ***or an extension type with an underlying type that is a value type**.

+***An extension type with an underlying type that is an enumeration type is an enumeration type.**

 All value types ***except extension types** implicitly inherit from the class System.ValueType

 A nullable value type can represent all values of its underlying type plus an additional null value.